filipsnastins/tomodachi-testcontainers/docs/guides/testing-repositories.md

 managing schema and data migration, handling infrastructure errors, etc.
 You can better commit to a specific technology when the problem domain is more explored and apparent with how the data is queried and used.

-!!! success "Let the problem domain drive your technological choices."
+!!! success "Let the problem domain drive your technological choices"

     By focusing the development on the problem domain first and keeping the infrastructure concerns on the periphery, later, you can make informed choices of which specific technologies are better suited for your needs.